AruneM/Game/README.md

 # Virus smack

 ## Description
-Survive the Virus is a game where the player has to click quickly on the appearing virus images, before all swuares fill up.
-The game ends if all squares are full or time is up(1min).
+Survive the Virus is a game where the player has to click quickly on the appearing virus images, before all squares fills up.
+The game ends if all squares are full or time is up(2min).
 Game is cleared/won if the player killed all the viruses.
-The game difficulty increases(viruses appear faster and/or for shorter time), but the game has a limit and is not a never ending game.

 ## MVP (DOM - CANVAS)
-1 level; 3 lives; Scores every time hitting the virus; Virus images pop up from 5 holes, which needs to be killed; Avoid killing medicine that pops up; Game over: losing 3 lives; Losing lives: hitting 3 times medicine or not missing to hit 4 viruses.
-Instruction and controls on the side.
+1 level; 3 lives; Scores every time hitting the virus; Virus images pop up from 6 holes, which needs to be killed; Avoid killing medicine that pops up; Game over: all 6 holes are full; Losing lives: hitting 3 times green virus; Instruction at the begining.
 Able to restart the game;

 ## Backlog
 Increase level difficulty.
-Make an instruction button.
-Make a spray instead hammer kill the virus.
+Make green virus;

 ## Data structure
 ### main()